wp-cli/handbook/commands/option/get-autoload.md

 &lt;key&gt;
 : The name of the option to get 'autoload' of.

+### EXAMPLES

+    # Get the 'autoload' value for an option.
+    $ wp option get-autoload blogname
+    yes

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.